Identification of relevant subtypes via preweighted sparse clustering: Methods

 \subsection{Supervised Sparse Clustering}

 The preweighted sparse clustering algorithm described above is an unsupervised method, since it does not require or use an outcome variable.
 If an outcome variable is available and the objective is to identify clusters associated with the outcome variable, one may use the following variant of preweighted sparse clustering to incorporate such data, which we call supervised sparse clustering.
-The supervised sparse clustering procedure is described below: \begin{enumerate} \item Let $T_j$ be a measure of the strength of the association between the $j$th feature and the outcome variable.
-(If the outcome variable is dichotomous, $T_j$ could be a t-statistic, or if the outcome variable is a survival time, $T_j$ could be a univariate Cox score.)
-Let $T_{(1)}, T_{(2)}, \ldots, T_{(p)}$ denote the order statistics of the $T_j$'s. \item Run the sparse clustering algorithm with initial weights $w_1, w_2, \ldots, w_p$, where
+The supervised sparse clustering procedure is described below: \begin{enumerate} \item Let $T_i$ be a measure of the strength of the association between the $i$th feature and the outcome variable.
+(If the outcome variable is dichotomous, $T_i$ could be a t-statistic, or if the outcome variable is a survival time, $T_i$ could be a univariate Cox score.)
+Let $T_{(1)}, T_{(2)}, \ldots, T_{(p)}$ denote the order statistics of the $T_i$'s. \item Run the sparse clustering algorithm with initial weights $w_1, w_2, \ldots, w_p$, where

-\item Repeat steps \ref{en:max_C} and \ref{en:max_w} from the standard sparse clustering algorithm until convergence. \end{enumerate} In other words, supervised sparse clustering chooses the initial weights for the sparse clustering algorithm by giving nonzero weights to the features that are most strongly associated with the outcome variable.
+\item Run the standard sparse clustering algorithm using these $w_i$'s (beginning with step \ref{en:max_C}) and continuing until convergence. \end{enumerate} In other words, supervised sparse clustering chooses the initial weights for the sparse clustering algorithm by giving nonzero weights to the features that are most strongly associated with the outcome variable.
 Note that that no initial clustering step is required.
 This is similar to the semi-supervised clustering method of \citet{BT04} and the semi-supervised RPMM method of \citet{dK10}.

 The supervised sparse clustering procedure requires the choice of a tuning parameter $m$, which is the number of features to be given nonzero weight in the first step.
 Our experience suggests that the procedure tends to give very similar results for a wide variety of different values of $m$; therefore, optimizing the procedure with respect to this tuning parameter is unnecessary.
 As a default we suggest $m=\sqrt{p}$, where $p$ is the number of features.
 We will use this default throughout this manuscript unless otherwise noted.